nutanix/karbon-platform-services/how_to/data_sources/mqtt/data_source/README.md

-# Creating an MQTT datasource in Xi IoT
+# Creating an MQTT datasource in Karbon Platform Services
-MQTT datasource in Xi IoT enables a data pipeline to receive data from any device that can send MQTT messages.
-An example of such a device would be an industrial sensor or gateway that wants to publish data to a Xi IoT edge for processing data in a pipeline.
+MQTT datasource in Karbon Platform Services enables a data pipeline to receive data from any device that can send MQTT messages.
+An example of such a device would be an industrial sensor or gateway that wants to publish data to a Karbon Platform Services edge for processing data in a pipeline.

 ### Steps
-Go to `Data Source` page in Xi IoT and click on `Add Data Source`.
+Go to `Data Source` page in Karbon Platform Services and click on `Add Data Source`.
 Creating a datasource involves 3 distinct steps.

 **1. General**